AVatLeeds/ELEC2645-project/FFT.md

 ## **Implementation details**

-There are a number of optimisations that I have made in my implementation of the FFT so as to get reasonable performance on the STM32 Nucleo development board.
+There are a number of optimisations that I have made in my implementation of the FFT, so as to get reasonable performance on the STM32 Nucleo development board.
 The first is to exploit the fact that the stm32l476rg microcontroller has a built in floating point co-processor.

 ### **Floating Point Unit**

 The Cortex-M4 Floating Point Unit (FPU) is only capable of single precision arithmetic (32-bit wide floating point values) but has high performance, being able to do floating point addition and subtraction in a single cycle and floating point multiply-add / multiply-subtract in only three cycles.

-Enabling the FPU id done simply by writing four bits in the "Coprocessor access control register" (CPACR) when the microprocessor boots.
+Enabling the FPU is done simply by writing four bits in the "Coprocessor access control register" (CPACR) when the microprocessor boots.

 ```C++
     CPACR |= (0b1111 << 20);